-Single Elderly or Disabled 5 Points Veterans Preference 3 points Displaced Boston Resident Preference 2 points Working Families, Single Disabled, Single Elderly Preference 1 points

-4. Among applicants on the waiting list with equal preference status, how are applicants selected? (select one)
+Single Elderly or Disabled 5 Points Veterans Preference 3 points Displaced Boston Resident Preference 2 points Working Families, Single Disabled, Single Elderly Preference 1 points 4.
+Among applicants on the waiting list with equal preference status, how are applicants selected? (select one)

-Date and time of application (after lottery for Housing Choice Voucher Program tenani t-based) Drawing (lottery) or other random choice technique Drawing (lottery) of other fandom choice technique the PHA plans to employ preferences for "residents who live and/or work in the isdiction" (select one) This preference has previously been reviewed and approved by HUD for Displaced Resident from a unit in the City of Boston The PHA requests approval for this preference through this PHA Plan 6.
-Re □ Plationship of preferences to income targeting requirements: (select one) The PHA applies preferences within income tiers Not applicable: the pool of applicant families ensures that the PHA will meet income targeting requirements (5) S Special Purpose Section 8 Assistance Programs sel which documents or other reference materials are the policies governing eligibility, ection, and admissions to any special-purpose section 8 program administered by PHA contained? (select all that apply) The Section 8 Administrative Plan \boxtimes Briefing sessions and written materials progra Other: Section 8 Moderate Rehabilitation Administrative Plan, Leased Housing onable Accommodation Policy, BHA Limited English Proficiency Policy, Individual am mailings (i.e. Family Self-Sufficiency (FSS) program marketing), advocacy meetings, support service groups, www.bostonhousing.org ow does the PHA announce the availability of any special-purpose section 8 pr rograms to the public?
-Through nublished notices Through published notices Other: Press releases and Marketing to targeted support service groups
+\boxtimes Date and time of application (after lottery for Housing Choice Voucher Program tenant- based)

+Drawing (lottery) or other random choice technique

+5. If the PHA plans to employ preferences for "resider ts who li ive and/or work in the jurisdiction" (select one)

+- \boxtimes This preference has previously been reviewed and approved by HUD for Displaced Resident from a unit in the City of Boston - The PHA requests approval for this preference through this PHA Plan

+6. Relationship of preferences to income targeting requirements: (select one)

+- The PHA applies preferences within income tiers - \square Not applicable: the pool of applicant families ensures that the PHA will meet income targeting requirements

+(5) Special Purpose Section 8 Assistance Programs

+- a.
+In which documents or other reference materials are the policies governing eligibility, selection, and admissions to any special-purpose section 8 program administered by

+- the PHA contained? (select all that apply)

+- The Section 8 Administrative Plan

+- Briefing sessions and written materials

+\boxtimes Other: Section 8 Moderate Rehabilitation Administrative Plan, Leased Housing Reasonable Accommodation Policy, BHA Limited English Proficiency Policy, Individual program mailings (i.e. Family Self-Sufficiency (FSS) program marketing), advocacy group meetings, support service groups, www.bostonhousing.org

+- b.
+How does the PHA announce the availability of any special-purpose section 8 programs to the public? - Through published notices - Other: Press releases and Marketing to targeted support service groups